MicrosoftDocs/win32/desktop-src/WMP/axwmplib-axwindowsmediaplayer-domainchange.md

 ---
 title: DomainChange Event of the AxWindowsMediaPlayer Object
-description: The DomainChange event occurs when the DVD domain changes. ms.assetid: 'a080082e-1ba4-4080-b39c-b84292ecacb0'
+description: The DomainChange event occurs when the DVD domain changes. ms.assetid: a080082e-1ba4-4080-b39c-b84292ecacb0
+keywords:
-keywords: ["DomainChange Event of the AxWindowsMediaPlayer Object Windows Media Player"]
+- DomainChange Event of the AxWindowsMediaPlayer Object Windows Media Player
 topic_type:
 - apiref
 api_name: